£

 At Leicester Remaps we focus on solutions that:

-• Start with proper diagnostics, not guesswork.
+• Start with proper diagnostics using dealer-level tools, not guesswork.

 • Keep the vehicle road‑legal and MOT‑compliant.